-(1) Note: The weight of the enclosure and contents cannot be supported by drywall only.
+(i) Note: The weight of the enclosure and contents cannot be supported by drywall only.
 Use mounting hardware sufficient to support up to three times the panel weight, including equipment, cables, conduit and hardware (approximately 210 lbs/ 95 kg).
 Select hardware suitable for the mounting surface.
-Minimum screw size: M4 (#8) x 4, 25.4 mm (1 inch) long, pan head.
+The minimum screw size is M4 (#8) x 4, 25.4 mm (1 inch) long, pan head.
 Select hardware suitable for the mounting surface.